Islam8Bahaa/AuthProjectBack/README.md

-# 🚀 Laravel Project Setup Guide
+# 🚀 Auth Laravel Project Setup Guide

-Welcome to the Laravel project!
+Welcome to the Auth Laravel project!
 Follow these steps to get your project up and running smoothly.
 If you encounter any issues, feel free to reach out.
 Happy coding! 😄

 ## 🛠️ Prerequisites